Browser width

 Gen := TGenerator.Create([Capacity, ExpTime, InterarrivalTime]); // Creating a Generator.

-Que := TQueue.Create([QueueCapacity, ConstantTime, QueueTimeout]); // Creating a Queue with constant timeout.
+Que := TQueue.Create([QueueCapacity, ConstantTime, QueueTimeout]); // Creating a limited capacity Queue with limited timeout.

 Sel := TSelector.Create([NumberOfServers]); // Creating a Selector with default rule.